itsnitish22/Feedback-Prime/README.md

 ## 🛠 How we built it

-- Symbl.ai, Kotlin, XML, Postman, Figma.
+- Symbl.ai, Kotlin (MVVM, NavGraphs, Coroutines, Retrofit), XML, APIs, Postman, Figma.

 ## ❗Challenges we ran into: